endlos99/xdt99/MANUAL.md

 After pressing any key on the TI 99 startup screen you should now see "HELLO CART" as the second option on the menu screen.
 Pressing 2 will run the sample program.

+If we want to run our sample program on a real TI 99 using the CF7A flash drive, we need to transfer our disk image to a flash card first:

+	$ xvm99.py /dev/sdc 2 -w work.dsk

+This will make our work disk from above available as volume 2 on the CF7A, where it can be accessed as `DSK2` by default on the TI 99.
+If we don't want to replace the entire disk contents of volume 2 we could also just transfer the file instead.

+	$ xvm99.py /dev/sdc 2 -a ashello.obj -n HELLO-O -f DIS/FIX80

+Either way, `ashello.obj` will be available as `HELLO-O` in volume 2 and can loaded as `DSK2.HELLO-O` by the Editor/Assembler module.

 Feedback and Bug Reports